DengPingFan/Inf-Net/README.md

 #### 2.2.2.
 Usage

-1. Data Preparation for pseudo-label generation.
+1. Data Preparation for a pseudo-label generation.
 (Optional)

     - Dividing the 1600 unlabeled image into 320 groups (1600/K groups, we set K=5 in our implementation), in which images with `*.jpg` format can be found in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/Imgs/`.